-The MAC commented, requesting that the Administrator uphold the Board's decision affirming the MAC's disallowance of dual eligible bad debts where the Provider chose not to enroll in the State Medicaid program, and reverse the Board's decision to reverse and remand the MAC's disallowance of dual eligible bad debt adjustments where the corresponding State's Medicaid program would not enroll a LTCH.
+remand the MAC's disallowance of dual eligible bad debt adjustments where the corresponding State's Medicaid program would not enroll a LTCH.

-The MAC asserted that, even though the Provider was not enrolled, or could not be enrolled in the Oklahoma Medicaid program, the program still has a responsibility to issue RAs.
-The MAC pointed out that the Administrator has previously addressed all the issues the Board used in its decision and, instead, the Board is relying on equitable principles to grant the Provider relief.
-The MAC stated that the Board is not a court of equity and there is no statutory or regulatory basis in which relief may be granted in this case.
-The MAC maintained that the Provider must bill the State Medicaid program and receive a RA in order to received bad debt reimbursement.
+The MAC asserted that, even though the Provider was not enrolled, or could not be enrolled in the Pennsylvania Medicaid program, the program still has a responsibility to issue RAs.
+The MAC argued that the Board is relying on equitable principles to grant the Provider relief.
+The MAC pointed out that that the Board is not a court of equity and there is no statutory or regulatory basis in which relief may be granted in this case.